charlieegan3/immich-manager/README.md

 - Add assets from any album shared with the user
 - Remove assets that are no longer in shared albums
 - Skip albums that start with "All " to avoid recursion

+---

+*This project was generated using [Claude Code](https://claude.ai/code) as part of a trial of AI coding tools.*